ConorWarrilow/Academic-Success-Analysis/readme.md

 **5. Putting it all together**
 - 5.1 Building a Pipeline
-- 5.2 Choosing the Right Model
+- 5.2
-- 5.3 Hyperparameter Tuning
-- 5.4 Ensemble Models
+- 5.3 Ensemble Models
-- 5.5 Ensemble Stacking
+- 5.4 Ensemble Stacking

  **6. Results**